2021 Itaú BBA IRONMAN 70.3 Fortaleza Rules

 1.2.
 This race does not offer Elite category.
 Elite athletes may compete on their Age Group category, however, will not be eligible for receiving an award nor a slot to Ironman World Championship.
 To compete, Elite athlete may have to register regularly at the official website, respecting dates and payment of the fee.

 1.3.
-It will be considered, for the classification in the age group, the athlete’s age on the December 31st, 2019.
+It will be considered, for the classification in the age group, the athlete’s age on December 31st, 2022.
 The minimum age for participation is 18 years old.
 As regards these rules, the reference date for the contestant’s age is the day of the race.

 1.5.
 Athletes can only register online at www.ironmanbrasil.com.br until one month prior to the race, or when it achieves the technical limit registered athletes.
 More information regarding the registration process is available at the Official Website – www.ironmanbrasil.com.br.